sergioifg94/kcp-ingress/docs/getting_started/tutorial.md

    ```
 As we can see, there is a label named something like: `*state.workload.kcp.dev/5MivhNIs7DjM7dK95I2K7TpWe7aUGMU4WHqjWn: Sync*`:

 GLBC is telling `kcp` where to sync all of the work resources in the namespace.
-Meaning, since the namespace is set to `5MivhNIs7DjM7dK95I2K7TpWe7aUGMU4WHqjWn` (kcp-cluster-1) , the ingress will also have `5MivhNIs7DjM7dK95I2K7TpWe7aUGMU4WHqjWn` (kcp-cluster-1) set to it.
+Meaning, since the `state` label in the namespace is set to `5MivhNIs7DjM7dK95I2K7TpWe7aUGMU4WHqjWn` (kcp-cluster-1) , the `state` label in the ingress will also have `5MivhNIs7DjM7dK95I2K7TpWe7aUGMU4WHqjWn` (kcp-cluster-1) set to it.

 <br>